BritishPandaChick/disney-codes/log.md

 - Add final style changes to mobile footer

 **Link(s) for the day's work:** [30 Days 30 Sites Mobile Services and Events](https://github.com/BritishPandaChick/30sites-mobile-events)

+## Day 15: June 15, 2020
+**What I Did Today:** Remove Bootstrap classes from bottom navigation section.
+Tried getting bullet points to disappear with text-decoration property.
+Add headline for bottom navigation.

+**Day Summary:** Today I spent all my time working on the styles for the bottom navigation.
+I played around with Flexbox as best as I could but I decided it was best to remove all the Bootstrap classes.
+Once all the Bootstrap was removed, I redid the bottom navigation HTML.
+I might try Flexbox again tomorrow to see if I can get the Flexbox to work on the site.
+However, the biggest issue I've having now is getting the bullet points to be hidden on the page.
+The text decoration property isn't working right now.
+I think this could be the way the tags are nested in the bottom navigation section so I'm going to play around with the tags tomorrow to see if I can find out where the problem is.

+**Tomorrow's List:**
+- Figure out how to get text-decoration property to work on bottom-nav list
+- Do final updates for mobile footer
+- Start adding style updates for tablet.scss file

+**Link(s) for the day's work:** [30 Days 30 Sites Mobile Services and Events](https://github.com/BritishPandaChick/30sites-mobile-events)